socalledsound/nu-scripts/week1/recent older numbers/w1-v-03-COREJS-theDOM.md

 There you should see an outline of our web page.

 Granted, in this case, it's looks exactly like what we've already written in our html at this point, but obviously this isn't our html, which exists in a file on our computer.
 What we see here is the web browser, parsing that code, and showing us what it sees.
-Each element in our html file becomes a node in the DOM, and we can use jabvascript to access and modify those nodes.
+Each element in our html file becomes a node in the DOM, and we can use javascript to access and modify those nodes.

 [SC]